anderson-aristotle/mongodb-study/README.md

 By the end of this, developers should be able to:

-- Explain the advantages and disadvantages NoSQL
+- Explain the advantages and disadvantages NoSQL.
 - Comprehend the fanboy nature of MongoDB.

 ## Instructions